tokyo-cards/docs/en/markets.md

 ## Initial Sales / Primary Market
 ### Tokyo.Cards Website and Lootboxes
 Initial Sales are available on Tokyo.Cards Website.
-Cards are obtainable by purchasing [[Lootboxes]](lootbox) and [[Unpacking]](unpacking) them.
+Cards are obtainable by purchasing Lootboxes[^1] and Unpacking them.
 Although a user can always re-sell the lootbox on Secondary Markets like Opensea.
 It will probably more expensive than the initial sales price.
 > __Please Note:__ Lootboxes are only purchasable with cryptos on the __Polygon__ Blockchain.

 ### Adam by GMO